OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Troubleshooting.

 If something goes wrong (which it usually does), mismatches between the provisioning profile and code signing header are the most likely suspect.
 In that case it is helpful to read the [official documentation](https://developer.apple.com/library/contehttps://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burpnt/documentation/IDEs/Conceptual/AppDistributionGuide/MaintainingProfiles/MaintainingProfiles.html "Maintaining Provisioning Profiles") and gaining a deeper understanding of the code signing process.
-I also found Apple's [entitlement troubleshooting page](https://developer.apple.com/library/content/technotes/tn2415/_index.html "Entitlements Troubleshooting ") to be a useful resource.
+Apple's [entitlement troubleshooting page](https://developer.apple.com/library/content/technotes/tn2415/_index.html "Entitlements Troubleshooting ") is also a useful resource.